suchialex/CINS3002-CW11/instructions.md

   <summary>✅ Create faculty1 object and print</summary>

   - Inside fac_ops body
-  - Create new faculty, by creating an object of the Faculty class and call it faculty1
-  - Set name = Margaret Ruth, phone = 3182789456, email = mruth@ed.edu, department = BUS, pay = 45000, tenure = 9
+  - Create variables f_id = 3456, name = Margaret Ruth, phone = 3182789456, email = mruth@ed.edu, department = BUS, pay = 45000, tenure = 9
-  - Pass arguments name, phone, email, department, pay, tenure when you create the object faculty1
+  - Create new faculty, by creating an object of the Faculty class and call it faculty1 (pass above variables as arguments)
   - Call the str method and print all the details of faculty1
 </details>

 <details>
   <summary>✅ Create faculty2 object and print</summary>

-  - Create another faculty object and call it faculty2
-  - Set name =Jeffrey Watson, phone = 3182159753, email = jwatson@ed.edu, department = HIST, pay = 46000, tenure = 12
+  - Create variables f_id = 3457, name =Jeffrey Watson, phone = 3182159753, email = jwatson@ed.edu, department = HIST, pay = 46000, tenure = 12
-  - Pass arguments name, phone, email, department, pay, tenure when you create the object faculty2
+  - Create another faculty object and call it faculty2 (pass above variables as arguments)
   - Call the str method and print all the details of faculty2
 </details>

 <details>
   <summary>✅ Change the values of the objects</summary>

   - Change faculty1’s email to ruth@ed.edu (Can you?
-If yes, why not?)
+If no, why not?)
   - Change faculty2’s phone number to 3181258753
   - Get faculty1’s name and print it
   - Get faculty2’s pay and print it